JEFF’s TOP 30 FILMS

 17. Chinatown, (1974) by Roman Polanski

-An exemplar of the hard-boiled detective noir in the Chandler tradition, Jake Gittes’s convoluted investigation begins with a sense of indignity, widens into suspicion of political conspiracy, then narrows into a shocking personal revelation of family abuse, ultimately depicting a landscape so wholly corrupt that virtue can only reside in our hero’s underlying moral integrity and honorable intentions, even if his actions lead inevitably to tragedy.
+An exemplar of the hard-boiled detective noir in the Chandler tradition, Jake Gittes’s convoluted investigation begins with a sense of indignity, widens into suspicion of political conspiracy, and then narrows into a shocking personal revelation of family abuse, ultimately depicting a landscape so wholly suspect and corrupt that virtue can only reside in our hero’s underlying moral integrity and honorable intentions, even if his actions lead inevitably to tragedy.
+Other Chandleresque favorites include L.A.
+Confidential (1997), The Big Lebowski (1998), and Inherent Vice (2014).

 18. Mirror, (1975) by Andrei Tarkovsky

 Mother as muse.
 Film as mirror.
-Along with Terence Davies’s The Long Day Closes (1992), a prime example of a poetic memoir.
+Along with Terence Davies’s The Long Day Closes (1992), this is a prime example of a poetic memoir.

 19. Barry Lyndon, (1975) by Stanley Kubrick

-This is my pick for the greatest film of all time, reaching artistic heights in Its dramatic scope, tonal balance, composition, thematic interests, and overall achievement.
+My pick for the greatest film of all time, reaching artistic heights in its dramatic scope, tonal balance, composition, thematic interests, and overall achievement.

 20. L’Argent, (1983) by Robert Bresson